Content/trigger warning: terms “slave” and “slut”

 I’m the youngest of three siblings, which means when my mother had me, many techniques didn’t work anymore.
 Neither throwing me on the floor in the supermarket, nor holding my breath, nor pouting.
 That desensitized me to many things, for example, I don’t have a particularly strong sense of shame.
 So, for me to feel ashamed, a lot has to happen.

 Probably that’s why I’m into it when people feel ashamed, when they blush, get a little sweaty palms and eyes, bite their lips, and make that little sound expressing their discomfort.
 For me, it’s the ultimate when someone embraces the uncomfortable situation, derives pleasure from it, and then feels even more ashamed.
-It’s like a humiliation-arousal-ice cream sandwich.
+It’s like a degradation-arousal-ice cream sandwich.

 Of hard, soft, and shame